CenturyLinkCloud/PublicKB/Accounts & Users/add-centurylink-personnel-to-a-role-in-control.md

 **Description (goal/purpose)**

-When a CenturyLink employee requires access to a Role in a customer environment, the following procedures must be followed.
+When a Lumen employee requires access to a Role in a customer environment, the following procedures must be followed.

 **Audience**

-* CenturyLink Employees
+* Lumen Employees
-* CenturyLink Cloud Customers
+* Lumen Cloud Customers

 **Prerequisites**

-* Must have a CenturyLink Cloud Control Portal account (https://control.ctl.io).
+* Must have a Lumen Cloud Control Portal account (https://control.ctl.io).

 **Detailed Steps**

-**Option 1**: Request that the CenturyLink Cloud customer add you to the appropriate role.
+**Option 1**: Request that the Lumen Cloud customer add you to the appropriate role.
 This is self-service for the customer.

-**Option 2**: Have the CenturyLink Cloud customer request you be added to the appropriate Role via the CenturyLink ticketing process.
+**Option 2**: Have the Lumen Cloud customer request you be added to the appropriate Role via the Lumen ticketing process.
 Make sure to include the specific Role(s) required and make sure the customer provides their Control Portal PIN for identity verification.
-Ensure the CenturyLink Cloud customer CC’s you on the request.
-Once the request is provided by the CenturyLink Cloud customer, permissions will be granted and the ticket will be processed per SLA.
+Ensure the Lumen Cloud customer CC’s you on the request.
+Once the request is provided by the Lumen Cloud customer, permissions will be granted and the ticket will be processed per SLA.